 Certainly, in some cases messages are very effective, but also conceal something antisocial and robotic.
 In fact, it is very difficult to know exactly what a person feels through a text message.
 But the sound of the voice quickly reveals the emotional state.

-People who send text messages need to maintain control
+People who send text messages need to maintain the control

 A study conducted by the Pew Research Center revealed that messages are one of the favorite means for 80% of adolescents to communicate with their friends.
 But text messages are not only efficient and practical, they also offer a greater sense of control.